 Refinancing your home doesn’t happen overnight.
 In fact, there are several steps involved.
 Here’s a play by play so you know exactly what to expect.

 Some loan types have absolute minimums, while others are more flexible.
-Check your credit score upfront so that you can get an idea of whether or not you meet basic refinance requirements.
+Check your credit score upfront so that you can get an idea of whether you meet basic refinance requirements.

 Next, you need to get an idea of how much your home is currently worth.
 The best way to do this is to look at comps in your neighborhood.